-There are many types of IRS-recognized nonprofits, all with different legal responsibilities and corporate structures.
-Charitable organizations or 501c3 charities are what we usually think of when we consider “nonprofits."
-Those are the organizations where we donate, volunteer, and receive many charitable services.
+There are many types of IRS-recognized tax-exempt nonprofits.
+But, charitable organizations or 501c3 charities are what we usually think of when we think of "nonprofits."
+Those are the organizations where we donate, volunteer, and receive many services.

-Nonprofit stakeholders fall into three legal categories: constitutional, contractual, and third party.
+Stakeholder theory can be quite complicated, but in general, nonprofit stakeholders fall into three categories: constitutional, contractual, and third parties.

-For charitable nonprofits, constitutional stakeholders are your board members or trustees if your organization is incorporated.
+For charitable nonprofits, constitutional stakeholders are governed by the organization's bylaws.
+They are your board members or trustees if your organization is incorporated.
 For unincorporated nonprofit associations, the board members might be called the management committee.

-In either case, constitutional stakeholders have the responsibility for managing the organization.
-For a charitable nonprofit, those board responsibilities are well defined.
-Board members can get into legal difficulties if they do not administer the charity responsibly.
+Constitutional stakeholders have the responsibility of overseeing the organization.
+For a charitable nonprofit, those board responsibilities are well defined by the bylaws of the nonprofit.

-The largest pothole for board member are conflicts of interest.
-Such potential conflicts are rife and must be diligently avoided.
+The largest risk for board members is conflicts of interest.
+Potential conflicts are rife and must be diligently avoided.
 Board members must not base decisions about the charity on their personal interests or their relationships or loyalty with or to other persons or organizations.

-There are numerous ways to avoid conflicts of interest, but education about what conflicts are when you recruit board members is the first line of defense.
+There are numerous ways to avoid conflicts of interest, but a formal board policy regarding conflicts of interest and education about what conflicts are when you recruit board members are the first lines of defense.
 Board members must be able to identify and declare their potential conflicts and then abstain from voting on issues where a conflict might exist.

 Stakeholders vs. Customers